meco-group/omg-tools/readme.md

 Any questions can be addressed to the developers: ruben[dot]vanparys[at]kuleuven.be and tim[dot]mercy[at]kuleuven.be.

 ## Installation
 The software is developed in Python and uses [CasADi](https://github.com/casadi/casadi/wiki) as a framework for symbolic computations.
 Furthermore CasADi provides an interface to IPOPT, a software package for large-scale nonlinear optimization.
 For installation instructions regarding these software packages, the user is referred to the [CasADi installation page](https://github.com/casadi/casadi/wiki/InstallationInstructions).
+Note that the current implementation relies on CasADi 2.4.
 With the toolbox it is possible to save your simulation results in Tikz format.
 This functionality uses the [matplotlib2tikz](https://github.com/nschloe/matplotlib2tikz) script.
 To install the toolbox itself, run the following command in the root directory of this repository: `sudo python setup.py install`